City Administration Division

 Corporate Services Division

-The Corporate Services Division is responsible for Customer Service, Information Technology, Finance, Human Resources, Communications, Legal Services, and Emergency Management.
+The Corporate Services Division is responsible for Customer Service, Information Technology, Finance, Human Resources, Communications, and Legal Services.

 The Finance Department includes the Accounting & Budgeting, Purchasing, and Property Taxation divisions.
 Finance is responsible for the administration of the financial activities of the City in accordance with Provincial legislation and regulations.